RAJKUMARSHRIVASH/AI-Shayari-Generator/README.md

 # AI Shayari/ quotes Generator

-This App is integrated to the chatGPT and is a AI Shayari generator, where user can write their keyword and get a ready made Shayari generated.
+This App is integrated into the ChatGPT and is an AI Shayari generator, where user can write their keyword and get a ready-made Shayari generated.

 ## Features

-- Cross platform
+- Cross-platform
 - Responsive

 ## Tech Stack